Edit

 });

-The durable-functions package now exposes new types that weren't previously exported!
-This allows you to more strongly type your functions and provide stronger type safety for your orchestrations, entities, and activities!
-This also improves intellisense for authoring these functions.
+The durable-functions package now exposes new types that weren't previously exported.
+These types allow you to more strongly type your functions and provide stronger type safety for your orchestrations, entities, and activities.
+They also improve IntelliSense for authoring these functions.

 • OrchestrationHandler, and OrchestrationContext for orchestrations